raventan95/echo-view-classifier/README.md

 ## Sample results

 Here are 2 example outputs from the classifier, evaluated on the provided sample images.
 Both are correct predictions.
+The sample images are obtained from public domain.

 | ![](sample/test/test1.jpg) |  ![](sample/test/test2.jpg) |
 |:--:|:--:|